MohammedHany123/N3N3Ta7weesh/README.md

    ```

 ## Usage
-Upon running the application:
+Upon running the application
-**1. Register:** Create a new account by providing your email, username, password, and phone number.
+- **Register:** Create a new account by providing your email, username, password, and phone number.
-**2. Login:** Access your account using your credentials.
+- **Login:** Access your account using your credentials.
-**3. Dashboard:** Navigate through options to add income, add expenses, view records, or logout.
+- **Dashboard:** Navigate through options to add income, add expenses, view records, or logout.

 ## Project Structure